| | When a generalized reinforcer or a variety of reinforcers is used,

 apprised of the reasons for this "inhuman treatment" and convinced that it was more humane than allowing the patient—who

+had not been cured by eight previous hospitalizations—to die.)
 The attention and sympathy with which the nurses had formerly

 coaxed the patient to eat were also withdrawn.
 Each of the authors ate one meal a day with the patient; the nurses were allowed